iran95cere/observer-patch-holography/book/chapter-04-entropy.md

 6. **The area law connects to holography**: Entanglement entropy and black hole entropy both scale with area.

-7. **Black holes preserve information**: The Page curve is reproduced by including islands.
+7. **Black-hole information recovery has strong semiclassical support**: The Page curve is reproduced by including islands in important controlled settings.

 8. **Observers have an entropy budget**: Patch boundaries limit accessible information.
 Laws must be compressible.
 Memory costs free energy.